Lancia-Greggori/priv/README.md

 ### Description
 priv is a setuid program that takes command-line arguments as a command, checks if the command exists in the config-file with its path hardcoded into it (by default it's /etc/priv.commands).

-It also checks for the UID of the user, and compares it to a hardcoded UID value specified at compile time, so that only the authorised user will be able to invoke the program and tell it to execute commands.
+It also checks for the UID of the user, and compares it to a hardcoded UID value, so that only the authorised user will be able to invoke the program and tell it to execute commands.

 ### Compilation and installation instructions
 The only thing you have to change when compiling the program is to change the DEFAULT_UID macro in *priv.c* to match your users UID.